Save the date for our 46th Food & Beverage Industries Humanitarian Awards Dinner: Thursday, September 17, 2020

-The Food & Beverage Industries Humanitarian Awards Dinner was held on September 4, 2019 at the Hilton Anaheim.
+The 45th Annual Food & Beverage Industries Humanitarian Awards Dinner was held on September 4, 2019 at the Hilton Anaheim.
 The Food & Beverage Industries play a key role in sustaining CCEJ’s work to combat prejudice and discrimination in our communities.
 This year’s dinnner raised more than $330,000 for CCEJ, including $30,000 for our Light the Way Campaign, which supports youth to attend our Building Bridges Camp and our Summer Youth Leadership Institute.

-Join us to honor Bryan Kaltenbach (Food 4 Less/FoodsCo), Michael Ajemian (Barilla America), and Kevin Arceneaux (Mondelez International) for their service and leadership to the community.
+Close to 500 people gathered to honor Bryan Kaltenbach (Food 4 Less/FoodsCo), Michael Ajemian (Barilla America), and Kevin Arceneaux (Mondelez International) for their service and leadership to the community.
 Click the link below to watch a video of the honorees visiting CCEJ’s youth programs.

 The honorees were recognized for their many contributions to their industry and communities through acts of service and leadership.
 In their speeches, they also shared how they personally connected with CCEJ’s work.